kx8058/zcc/README.md

 	- Show message if there is a program error

+Side Note: All of this will be zipped and emailed just in case.

-Thank you for this opportunity and taking the time to look over my efforts!
+Thank you for this challenge opportunity and taking the time to look over my efforts!
 Please let me know if there are any questions.
 I hope you have a great day!